 the most obscure in terms of its origin.
 The quotes below shed some

 light on that...
-The following is a Gnostic view on balancing temporal morality and spiritual conscience... from Gnosis.org On the Gnostic World View.
+The following contrastsGurdjieff and what Tobias Churton might call a 'hard core' Gnostic view on balancing temporal morality and spiritual conscience... from Gnosis.org On the Gnostic World View.

-Gurdjieff didn't teach morality as he saw it as changing from culture
+Gurdjieff didn't teach 'subjective' morality as he saw it as changing from culture

-to culture, but he did teach 'conscience' because it is innate, and
+to culture, but he did teach 'objective' morality or 'conscience', because it is innate to all individuals and

 achieve his 'aim', as he saw them as a tool for developing 'responsible